-Although a user group is not applicable, an advisory group, focus groups, or Campus Planning Committee subcommittee may be established as determined necessary by the Associate VP for Campus Planning and Facilities Management and Campus Planning Committee.
+Although a user group is not applicable, an advisory group, focus groups, or Campus Planning Committee subcommittee may be established as determined necessary by the Director of Campus Planning and Facilities Management and Campus Planning Committee.

 STEP 4.
 Campus Planning Committee Meeting Two